Gallane

 Gallane, also systematically named trihydridogallium, is an inorganic compound of gallium with the chemical formula GaH_{3} (also written as [GaH_{3}]).
 It is a photosensitive, colourless gas that cannot be concentrated in pure form.
 Gallane is both the simplest member of the gallanes, and the prototype of the monogallanes.
 It has no economic uses, and is only intentionally produced for academic reasons.

 It has been detected as a transient species in the gas phase; also at low temperature (3.5 K) following the reaction of laser ablated gallium atoms and dihydrogen, and more recently in an argon matrix doped with vapour over solid digallane, Ga2H6.

 Structure of monomeric GaH3

-I.R spectroscopic studies indicate that monomeric GaH3 has a trigonal planar structure.
+IR spectroscopic studies indicate that monomeric GaH3 has a trigonal planar structure.
 Theoretical Ga-H bond lengths have been calculated as being in the range 155.7 pm to 158.7 pm.

 Monomeric GaH3 dimerises in the vapor phase to form Ga2H6, digallane(6) and the enthalpy change associated with the gas phase dissociation reaction Ga2H6 → 2GaH3 has been experimentally estimated as 59 ± 16 kJ mol−1.